SamanthaBooth81/clay_and_fire/README.md

 - [Favicon Generator](https://favicon.io/favicon-converter/) used to generate a favicon image from a jpg image.

 # Acknowledgments
 Thank you to all who encouraged and supported me as I created my first full-stack E-Commerce website.
+Thank you to the Tutors at Code Institute for always helping to figure out issues I encountered that I was unable to solve myself.
 I'd especially like to thank my mentor at Code Institute, Antonio, for his guidance, patience, encouragement, and constant support.